 Press ZOOM then ENTER before entering your Registration Key.
 To enter your Registration Key, start from the Zoom information screen which shows the zCode for your calculator.
 If you are not already on that screen, be sure Zoom Math is running, then press ZOOM.
 From the Zoom information screen, just press ENTER to get to the registration screen.
 On the registration screen you can input your 10-digit Registration Key.
 Input your Key and then press ENTER.
-Zoom Math will restart with the features you unlocked now available.
+If you typed the correct key, you should get a message saying that all the features of Zoom Math 300 are now unlocked.